 Longer than a trick-deck skateboard, longboards are usually equipped with larger, softer wheels which afford a smoother, faster ride, or depending on the durometer, it can be a slower ride.
 Since longboards use softer bushings than a typical skateboard, carving is generally easier too.

-Recently I stopped by Sports Outlet, one of Spokane’s largest skateboard retailers to find some answers to a few of my lingering questions.
+Recently, I stopped by Sports Outlet, one of Spokane’s largest skateboard retailers to find some answers to a few of my lingering questions.
 Jeff Yamada, a sales associate for Sports Outlet, gave me the skinny on modern longboarding.
+(Editor’s note: Sports Outlet has since closed.)

 Skateboarding came before longboarding and surfing came before both.
 Skateboarding originated in Hawaii in 1959.
 When the surf was low or too rough, surfers would “sidewalk surf” or skateboard.
 As skateboarding slowly became a popular hobby, it eventually led to the creation of longer boards.
 Roller-skate wheels were typically used to assemble both long and short boards.
 Modern longboarding and skateboarding became official in the 1970s when urethane wheels were finally invented.